-Regular Season Games: Eligible student athletes will play in every game.
+Regular Season Games: Eligible students will play in every game.
 At the head coach's discretion, playing time may vary during specific regular season contests.
 However, by the end of the season, overall playing time received in the regular season games should be fairly equal for all players.

-Tournament Games: All student athletes will play in every game but playing time will not be required to be equal.
+Tournament Games: All students will play in every game but playing time will not be required to be equal.

-Please note that playing time may be influenced by a student athlete's participation in practice (though perfect attendance is not required), their attitude, and their current academic or behavior standing in school.
+Please note that playing time may be influenced by a student's participation in practice (though perfect attendance is not required), their attitude, and their current academic or behavior standing in school.

 All participants are expected to be at all practices.
-If a student athlete cannot make practice for some reason, this should be communicated to the coach.
+If a student cannot practice for some reason, this should be communicated to the coach.